Online Longitudinal Assessment (OLA)

 I hold a subspecialty certificate.
 How will my practice profile be set?

-Diagnostic radiologists and interventional radiologists can choose their clinical practice areas (CPAs).
+Diagnostic radiologists, interventional radiologists, and those with only one DR subspecialty certificate can choose their clinical practice areas (CPAs).
 For more information on practice profiles for subspecialty certificates, please see your OLA dashboard, this article for DR, or this article for IR.

 What devices, browsers, and operating systems are compatible with OLA?